LlamaBack/enigma/README.md

 Mocks and Stubs were used in testing
-Mocks and Stubs were used to get rid of the randomness of today's date They were also used to not rely on other classes and methods within our module
+Mocks and Stubs were used to get rid of the randomness of today's date They were also used to not rely on other classes and methods within our module Tests were also created before the methods they were testing

 #Version Control | 4
+A Minimum of 40 commits and 4 pull requests were utilized in this project.
+Each commit and pull request is distinct and communicates it's functionality clearly